Below are brief descriptions of some individually-led research projects at Angelo. These will be periodically updated.

 Martin Tsui: Transformation and bioaccumulation of mercury, a global pollutant, in tributary-mainstem networks of the Eel River

 Atmospheric deposition dominates mercury in this semi-remote ecosystem.
 Martin is interested in using Angelo Reserve as a model to examine factors such as canopy cover and stream productivity affect mercury cycling.
 Over the last 6-7 years, Martin and his colleagues have found substantial transformation of mercury in the stream network especially the downstream sections, including methylation of mercury and photo-breakdown of methylmercury, due to the high abundance of microbial communities to methylate mercury and sunlight availability to break down methylmercury, respectively.
 Lately, Martin has measured stable isotope compositions of mercury in food webs throughout the stream network and demonstrated that some fish (steelhead trout) and stream invertebrates (water strider) had mercury burden partially or solely from terrestrial sources in some headwater streams, implying that stable mercury isotopes can also be used as a powerful tracer for energy sources besides commonly used carbon and hydrogen stable isotopes.
 Right now, Martin and his group are examining the stable mercury isotope compositions in different forests across the United States and one of them is within Angelo Coast Range Reserve, and the goal is to elucidate the sources of methylmercury in forest food webs by using this novel isotope tool, and research is on-going at the moment.
-Martin Tsui is an Assistant Professor at the University of North Carolina at Greensboro.
+Martin Tsui is an Associate Professor at the University of North Carolina at Greensboro.

 Hiromi Uno: Mayfly migrations from mainstems to tributaries can sustain salmonids in warming river networks